saiakarsh193/GenVox/dev_log.md

 - MUST-C dataset ([source](https://ict.fbk.eu/must-c-releases/))

 **{Rakesh}**
-- Using youtube-dl to download the audio (wav) and transcript(.vtt file) of the audio file. (used pip install 'git+https://github.com/ytdl-org/youtube-dl.git@master#egg=youtube_dl' as there was a change in youtube metadata)
+- Using youtube-dl to download the audio (wav) and transcript(.vtt file) of the audio file. (used `pip install git+https://github.com/ytdl-org/youtube-dl.git@master#egg=youtube_dl` as there was a change in youtube metadata)
 - Converted the data in vtt file into csv file formatting similar to the LJSpeech dataset format.
-- The audio is split into smaller segments by using the timestamps in vtt file and output wav files into a directory
+- The audio is split into smaller segments by using the timestamps in vtt file and output wav files into a directory.

 ### 28-03-23
 **{Akarsh}**